jiangtj-lab/hexo-next-pwa/README.md

       swDest: /sw.js
 ```

-Refer to [the workbox-build's `generateSW()` API](https://developers.google.cn/web/tools/workbox/reference-docs/latest/module-workbox-build#.generateSW).
+`serviceWorker.options` refer to [the workbox-build's `generateSW()` API](https://developers.google.cn/web/tools/workbox/reference-docs/latest/module-workbox-build#.generateSW).
 Some configurations are not supported for the time being.
 See the compatibility table below.

 | feature | status |
 | :--- | :--- |